3 Handy Knots You Should Know How To Tie

 - Bend the rope to create a loop.
 On one side of the loop you’ll have a short end (“A”) and on the other side a longer piece (“B”).
-The “A” end should be about a foot long, but can be longer if you want a larger loop.
+The “A” end should be about a foot long but can be longer if you want a larger loop to make tying the knot easier.

 - Grasp B and pull it up through the loop from behind.